 CCRK prepared two hundred dinners the first week.
 Within a month, the number expanded to eight hundred and now is close to 1000 meals each week.
 Days in the kitchen grew from three to five.
 We now prepare and home deliver 1,100 cost-free meals per week.

-Professional chef Jamie Parry heads up the kitchen and manages other volunteer cooks.
-Whether developing menus, ordering from restaurant wholesale suppliers or coordinating donations from local farmers, joy fills their kitchen.
+Professional chef Tommy Carlucci is in charge of the kitchen and manages 15 volunteer cooks.
+Whether developing menus, ordering from restaurant wholesale suppliers or coordinating donations from local farmers, joy fills the kitchen.
 Passionate cooks and compassionate, generous people, they prep from scratch, cook and package all the meals for delivery.
-Masked, gloved and capped, they follow physical distance guidelines and health department protocols.
+There is a different team every Monday-Friday.

 Who we serve